rahil627/rathewolf/docs/index.md

 *well, okay... just don't mess with anything!*
 - - -

+*there are strange marks all over the place, on all kinds of surfaces...*
 ### strange marks
-*there are strange marks all over the place, on all kinds of surfaces*

 [rahil's notepad](https://rahilpatel.com), my first web-site, since circa 2005(?)
   - [my "resume"](https://rahilpatel.com/resume), more like a history of my life